bunnysayzz/AppleAI/README.md

 - **⌘E**: Toggle Apple AI window open/closed (works globally across all applications)
 - **Copy/Paste/Select All**: Standard keyboard shortcuts (⌘C, ⌘V, ⌘A) work in all AI chat input fields

-The global ⌘E shortcut works from any application, giving you instant access to AI assistance whenever you need it.

 ## Preferences